Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Object.md

 ### `forceLexicalInitializationByName(binding)`
 If <i>binding</i> is in an uninitialized state initialize it to undefined and return true, otherwise do nothing and return false.

-### `setInstrumentation(callback, kinds)`
-If the referent is a global object, this specifies how instrumentation should be installed on scripts created in the future in this global's realm.
-If the referent is not a global object, throw a `TypeError`.
-If the global already has instrumentation specified, throw an `Error`. `callback` is a `Debugger.Object` wrapping the callback to invoke, and `kinds` is an array of strings specifying the kinds of operations at which the callback should be invoked.
-Instrumentation is initially inactive, and can be activated via `DebuggerObject.setInstrumentationActive`.
-When instrumentation is active and an operation described by one of the instrumentation kinds executes, the callback is invoked with at least three arguments: the string kind of operation executing, the ID for the script specified by `Debugger.Script.setInstrumentationId`, and the bytecode offset of the script location following the instrumentation.
-More call arguments are possible for some instrumentation kinds.
-If an instrumented script is invoked without having `setInstrumentationId` called on it, it will throw an `Error`.
-The possible instrumentation kinds and any extra arguments are as
-follows:

-* `main`: The main entry point of a script.
-* `entry`: Points other than the main entry point where a frame for the script might begin executing when it was not previously on the stack.
-  Only applies to generator/async scripts.
-* `exit`: Points at which a script's frame will be popped or suspended.
-* `breakpoint`: Breakpoint sites in a script.
-* `getProperty`: Property read operations, including `x.f` and destructuring operations.
-The callback will be additionally invoked with the object and property name.
-* `setProperty`: Property write operations.
-The callback will be additionally invoked with the object, property name, and rhs.
-* `getElement`: Element read operations.
-The callback will be additionally invoked with the object and element value.
-* `setElement`: Element write operations.
-The callback will be additionally invoked with the object, element value, and rhs.

-### `setInstrumentationActive(active)`
-If the referent is a global object, set whether instrumentation is active in the global's realm.
-The instrumentation callback is only invoked when instrumentation is active, and code will run faster when instrumentation is inactive.
-If the referent is not a global object, throw a `TypeError`.
-If the referent has not had instrumentation installed, throw an `Error`.

 ### `getPromiseReactions`